fg6/random_subreads/README.md

                                [c] if mean and std are selected: a gaussian with mean and std, having the same area as (b) [d] if a compfile is defined: the read length distribution of the cmopfile

 ### Warnings:
+   With the random selection, each read has the same probability to be picked, but as the original read-length distribution will follow a peaked shape, read-lengths around the peak will have higher chances to get picked, as there are more reads in that area.
+Thus the random selection will reproduce the original shape but at a lower depth (chosen by the parameter -c).
-   When mean and std are defined, the shape of the subsample will be roughly gaussian, but the actual shape is affected by the original distribution.
-Generally, the more the desired coverage is close to the original one, the more the shape will differ from a gaussian.
+   When mean and std are defined, the probability to get picked has been modified to follow the shape of a gaussian, but the actual shape is still affected by the original distribution.
+Generally the more the desired coverage is close to the original one, or the further from a flat distribution is the original shape the more the final shape will differ from a gaussian.
-   Will try generalize the script to become more independent from the original shape sometime in the future.
+   The gaussian option is not optimized, you can try to correct for the original shape by using the parameters -o, -u and -f, but a manual correction of the original shape might be necessary.

 ### Requirements:
 Python 2 or 3, modules needed: biopython, numpy, matplotlib